Exciting and Diverse Student Ideas

 - Mike Dahlstedt from the School of Transportation placed second for DRIVE Hockey

 - Max Jones and Chelsea Reed from the School of Business finished third for Jones Baby and Company.

 - First prize was awarded to Joshua Lang, Neil De Hoog, and Brandon Pham from the School of Energy for Aerial Ignition System for Wildfire Applications.

 - Second place went to Terry Calderbank, Navraj Kambo, and Brayden Aimar from the School of Energy for their submission on Autonomous Grape Harvesting Robot

 - Derek Wong, Maksym Chumsak, and Shaun Tseng from the School of Computing and Academic Studies received third place for Complex Elastic Optical Network Simulator.

 BCIT Students with “Bright Ideas” win BIG

-This year we had more than $13,000 in prizes and received the most exciting and diverse student submissions with representation from all the schools.
+We had more than $13,000 in prizes and received the most exciting and diverse student submissions with representation from all the schools in 2018.